habitat-sh/sample-node-app/README.md

 For the full experience, check out the [Habitat Demo instructions](https://www.habitat.sh/demo/) on the habitat.sh website.
 This will walk you through getting setup on the Habitat Builder web app and publishing this sample app to Docker Hub.

 Alternatively, you can use the instructions below if you simply want to build and run the app locally.
+Adding three words.

 ![habitat-sample-node-app](https://user-images.githubusercontent.com/446285/31078915-96033340-a749-11e7-906c-7861521894fc.png)